Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 — Bec Finlayson, Trip Director / Marine Biologist

-After a very comfortable overnight ride from Davey Cay, we dropped anchor in front of a palm-fringed sandy bay during breakfast.
-Outside was Forbes Island, is a delightful little granitic continental island (i.e. not a coral cay) and it was here that Explorer brought us to her palm-fringed coral sand beach.
-High granite peaks could be seen on this island & its neighbours.
+After a very comfortable overnight ride from Davey Cay, we dropped anchor in front of a palm-fringed bay during breakfast.
+Outside was Forbes Island, a delightful little granitic continental island (i.e. not a coral cay) and it was here that Xplorer brought us to her palm-fringed coral sand beach.
+High granite peaks could be seen on this island & its surrounds.
 First, we investigated the ruins of Frederick Lancaster’s small camp as well as his last resting place.
 Old Fred had died at the age of 56 in 1912, having lived on the island for a number of years.
 We don’t know a lot about him but we do know that he had previously been active in the sandalwood trade.
-It is likely that he took up a beachcombing lifestyle when sandalwood became harder to get on the mainland.
+It is likely that he took up a beachcombing lifestyle when sandalwood became harder to find on the mainland.
 We discovered a few years back that Fred had been married to an Aboriginal from nearby Lochart River & she was one of the people who lived with him on the island.

-A group led by Ian was able to push through the dense grass to find Fred’s house & well.
+A group led by Ian were able to push through the dense grass to find Fred’s house & well.
 We thought his efforts in digging it and lining it with stone were very meritorious.
 Up through the saddle, we went across to the island’s south side and were rewarded by spectacular views.
-Wind-pruned beach tea-trees and grevillea’s indicated the consistency of the south-easterly winds here.
+Wind-pruned beach tea-trees and grevilleas indicated the consistency of the south-easterly winds here.
 Fresh crocodile tracks emphasised that we were now well into their territory.
-Back to the main beach where we had time for a leisurely dawdle and a relaxing snorkel on the island’s fringing reef.
-Some chose to use the plastic canoes.
+Back on the main beach we had time for a leisurely dawdle and a relaxing snorkel on the island’s fringing reef.
+Some chose to use the canoes.
 The reef here is a wonderful example of reef-building by thousands of coalescing massive corals that have grown to the surface.
 There was plenty to see in the way of colourful corals, clams and fishes including everyone’s friend Nemo, the clown fish.
 This was our last snorkel for the trip.
 From now on, we’ll leave the in-water activities to the crocodiles – common inhabitants of the waters we will cross for the rest of our trip.

 — Ian Morris, Guest Lecturer

 The afternoon saw snorkelling, diving, a kayaking tour, and glass bottom boat tours.
-The activities were a plenty, and even though the weather was wet, some of the guests commented that the snorkelling was the best so far.
+The activities were aplenty, and even though the weather was wet, some of the guests commented that the snorkelling was the best so far.
 Mike gave a presentation in the lounge on ‘Marine Life of Raja Ampat’.
 We were set to have a BBQ this evening, however the weather did not look favourable and we opted for BBQ dinner inside the dining room instead of on the sundeck.
 Afterwards, we put a movie on for the guests that were interested in staying up a little later.

-— Steve Cox, Senior Expedition Leader
+— Steve Cox, Expedition Leader

 — Ben Cropp, Guest Lecturer

-After a very comfortable chartered flight from Cairns into Alotau, and similarly a swift and smooth transition through the airport, we were whisked away on several mini buses for a tour of the region.
-A relaxing lunch was enjoyed by all at Driftwood resort where we began to meet our fellow passengers.
+After a very comfortable chartered flight from Cairns into Alotau, with a swift and smooth transition through the airport, we were whisked away on several mini buses for a tour of the region.
+A relaxing lunch was enjoyed by all at Driftwood resort where we began to mingle with our fellow passengers.
 The cool breeze blowing through the verandah was a welcome change from the very humid hot day.
 After lunch, we were entertained by the first of many sing sings that we would encounter throughout our journey.
 The Alotau dance troop were impressive with their threatening warlike gestures, blackened skin, and colourful costumes.

 — Ben Cropp, Guest Lecturer